 - In order to realign its debt-to-equity ratio, the corporation may try to raise more equity capital.

-- Certain businesses issue rights shares in order to generate money for growth.
-For example, a business may need a large sum of money to expand into an unexplored market or to increase the variety of its current goods or services.
+- Certain businesses issue rights shares to generate money for growth.
+For example, a business may need a large sum of money to expand into an unexplored market or increase the variety of its current goods or services.
 Furthermore, a rights issue provides the business with instant access to funding.

 - Help improve the company’s financial standing and pay off its debts.